 The Salinas Valley has been home to a variety of peoples and cultures for hundreds of years.
-As early as the 10th century, Mogollon and Ancestral Puebloans tribes established pueblos in the valley that served as major centers of trade between the people of the Rio Grande region and the Plains Indian tribes.
+As early as the 10th century, Mogollon and Ancestral Puebloans tribes established pueblos in the valley that served as major trade centers between the people of the Rio Grande region and the Plains Indian tribes.

 Although the Spanish visited the Salinas Valley and several of its pueblos as early as 1540, historical records officially place the Spanish missionaries at Quarai in 1626.
 The Spanish had already successfully established missions at Chililí and Abó.
 In December of 1625, the Fray Juan Gutiérrez de la Chica was sent to Quarai to initiate a new missionary effort.
 Upon his arrival, Gutiérrez reportedly met little resistance from the native population and soon began planning for a new church and convento.

 During the 17th century, Quarai became a significant part of the Spanish missionary efforts throughout the Southwest and New Mexico.
-In 1633, Fray Esteban de Perea, head of the powerful Holy Office of the Inquisition for all of New Mexico, arrived at Quarai to assume leadership.
+In 1633, Fray Esteban de Perea, head of the powerful Holy Office of the Inquisition for New Mexico, arrived at Quarai to assume leadership.
 The mission complex at Quarai briefly served as the residence of the commissary of the Holy Office of the Inquisition for all of New Mexico.

-At its peak, the Quarai pueblo had approximately 1,000 rooms and housed between 600 and 700 residents of both native and Spanish descent.
-The pueblo buildings were arranged around a number of small plazas.
+At its peak, the Quarai pueblo had approximately 1,000 rooms and housed between 600 and 700 residents of native and Spanish descent.
+The pueblo buildings were arranged around several small plazas.
 In addition to the Catholic religion and customs, the Franciscan friars introduced new agricultural and production methods.
 Extensive farming took place adjacent to the mission and on surrounding lands.
 Still, the native population at Quarai struggled under the Spanish government-imposed encomienda system – one which demanded annual agricultural payments be made to Spanish soldiers in exchange for military protection.

-By the early 1670s, a series of droughts, Apache attacks, and unrest within the Spanish government, eventually led to the abandonment of Quarai.
+By the early 1670s, a series of droughts, Apache attacks, and unrest within the Spanish government eventually led to the abandonment of Quarai.
 Native inhabitants are believed to have fled and joined their linguistic kinsmen along the Rio Grande.
 By 1678, all of the Salinas Valley pueblos and their missions had met the same fate, leaving only empty buildings, pottery shards, other artifacts behind for later excavation and interpretation.

-Much later, in the early 1800s, settlers would return to Quarai, constructing the Lucero Structures including a defensive Torreon and the later Manzano Church.
+Much later, in the early 1800s, settlers would return to Quarai, constructing the Lucero Structures, including a defensive Torreon and the later Manzano Church.
 In the early 1820s, Miguel and Juan Lucero and their families were the first to move back to Quarai, at which time the Quarai church and convento were still in fair condition.
 They lived in the rooms of the convento, patching walls and fixing remaining roofs.
 Later, rooms were added, and new houses were built from the mission rubble.
-However, around 1830, the Apache began to raid the area and burned the Quarai church and convento, causing the remaining roof to collapse, and destroying much of what the Lucero family had built.
+However, around 1830, the Apache began to raid the area and burned the Quarai church and convento, causing the remaining roof to collapse and destroying much of what the Lucero family had built.
 This led to the second abandonment of Quarai.

-Some of the Lucero family returned in the 1840s constructing new structures including a torreon southeast of the mission.
+Some of the Lucero family returned in the 1840s constructing new structures, including a Torreon southeast of the mission.
 Miguel Lucero sold the land to Bernabe Salas in 1872, but this was short-lived as Salas abandoned the Lucero structures and moved to the nearby town of Punta de Agua by 1882.
 The remains of these structures are still visible today along the Quarai interpretive trail.

 However, visitors to the site today will note the impressive, stabilized mission ruins standing against the landscape.
 A self-guided trail takes those who want to explore the church and the 17th-century pueblo.
 The historic landmark contains interpretive signs, and a visitor center and small museum stand nearby to help guests understand this important American Indian and Spanish heritage site.

-The Salinas Pueblo Missions National Monument is located 10 miles west of Mountainair, New Mexico off Route 60.
+The Salinas Pueblo Missions National Monument is located 10 miles west of Mountainair, New Mexico, off Route 60.
 The main visitor center for Salinas Pueblo Missions National Monument is located on the corner of Ripley and Broadway Streets in Mountainair.
 Admission is free at all times.
 Quarai is located eight miles north on NM 55 and one mile west.